YO11–YO13 · Primary town

 A note on Scarborough

-Our gardeners across YO11–YO13 are independent professionals — public liability insurance, Waste Carrier's Licences, and a track record of turning up when they said they would.
-We match each enquiry to the gardener best placed for the postcode and the kind of work, then they call you direct — usually the same day.
+Our gardeners across YO11–YO13 are independent professionals: public liability insurance, Waste Carrier's Licences, and a track record of turning up when they said they would.
+We match each enquiry to the gardener best placed for the postcode and the kind of work, then they call you direct - usually the same day.

-Most of what gets booked through here in Scarborough is regular fortnightly maintenance — keeping gardens on top of the spring and summer surge.
+Most of what gets booked through here in Scarborough is regular fortnightly maintenance - keeping gardens on top of the spring and summer surge.
 Spring tidies, hedge work, clearance jobs and the occasional landscaping project make up the rest.
+What does this cost?
+See our 2026 UK gardener prices guide →

 Local notes